LBHackney-IT/documents-api/README.md

 ### Testing

-To run database tests locally the `CONNECTION_STRING` environment variable will need to be populated with: `Host=localhost;Database=testdb;Username=postgres;Password=mypassword"`, which you would have already done when you got the envars from another DES developer.
+To run database tests locally the `CONNECTION_STRING` environment variable will need to be populated with: `Host=localhost;Database=testdb;Username=postgres;Password=mypassword"`, which you would have got when you copied the values from the `.env.example` and copied them to the `.env` file.

 If changes to the database schema are made then the docker image for the database will have to be removed and recreated.
 The `restart-db` make command will do this for you (but your locally seeded data will be wiped).